Aeomanate/MandelbrotFractal-CPP/README.md

 Mandelbrot fractal on C++

 I made the C++ verion because the Python implementation is very slow.

-I had notised that continuous zoom was making the image of fractal be noisy.
+I had notised that continuous zoom was making the image of fractal be noisy (and I donnow how fix it).

 I had tryed to use GMP but it way wery slow (or I not understand how to use it in correct way).

 ### Used instruments
 * mingw32-i686-8.1.0-release-posix-dwarf-rt_v6-rev0